Complete FAQ

 What are ChatItems?

-ChatItems let players type configured tokens such as item, inventory, or armor placeholders and expose interactive previews in chat.
+ChatItems let players type configured tokens such as [item], [armor], [hotbar], [inventory], or [enderchest] and expose interactive previews in chat.

 Do ChatItems work across servers?

 Yes, in network mode they use lightweight references in the rendered chat message and retrieve the needed snapshot on demand through Velocity.
+Discord image packets and item preview requests are routed through the same CoreChatX group.
 This avoids stuffing large item or inventory payloads into every network chat packet.

 Are huge custom inventories guaranteed to work cross-server?